mart-123/data_thru/docs/architecture.md

 ## Script Architecture
-The codebase incorporates Python scripts and DBT models with custom SQL for
+The codebase incorporates Python scripts and DBT models.

 - **Core Classes**:
-  - `TableCopier`: Handles table-to-table data movement with transaction management
+  - `TableCopier`: Copies data from one table to another
-  - `CsvTableCopier`: Extends base copier functionality for CSV-to-table operations
+  - `CsvTableCopier`: Copies data from a CSV file to a table
   - Both implement batching/chunk-based processing for memory efficiency

-- **Script Organization**:
-  - Parameterized execution: All scripts accept delivery codes as command-line arguments
-  - Consistent error handling: Try/except blocks with standardized logging
-  - Configuration isolation: Scripts retrieve settings from centralized config module
+  - Note: `TableCopier.py` currently unused as staging onwards now handled by DBT

-- **Execution Patterns**:
+- **Python Scripts**:
-  - Extract scripts: Process CSV files into cleansed format with data validation
+  - Extract Scripts: Process CSV files into cleansed format with data validation
-  - Load scripts: Move cleansed data into database tables using copier classes
+  - Load Scripts: Move cleansed data into database tables using copier classes
+  - Delivery Code: Scripts take 'delivery code' argument to enable multiple deliveries to be ingested
+  - Look-up name: Generic look-up table loader takes 'look-up name' argument

+- **Parameterised Execution**:
-  - Orchestration: Manages execution order with phase-level dependency checks
+  - Orchestration: `hesa_nn056_pipeline.py` manages execution order and dependencies
+  - Delivery Codes: Hard-coded in orchestration script, for each delivery to be ingested
+  - Look-up table names: Hard-coded in orchestration script for each look-up table to be ingested
+  - Phase dependencies: Extract/load/stage/dim/fact phases are each dependent on preceding phase

 <div style="margin: 2em 0; min-height: 30px;"></div>